buildweek-prisonerskills/Backend/README.md

   "name": "Rodney Alcala",
   "work_release": "False",
   "skills": "theater, film/television",
-  "facility_id": "1"   //will eventually be dynamic, pull facility name from facilities table }
+  "facility_id": "1"   //will hopefully be dynamic, pull facility name from facilities table }
 ```
 ### Add new inmate if admin is logged in